dmauser/DHCPServer-On-Azure/README.md

 # Running DHCP Server on Azure VM

-Proof of Concept on how to run Windows DHCP Servers on Azure to assign dynamic IP to On-Prem networks.
+Proof of Concept on how to run Windows DHCP Servers on Azure to assign dynamic IPs to On-Prem networks.

 ***
 **DISCLAIMER**: This solution is currently not supported by Microsoft.
 It should be used only as proof of concept.